Telangana: Medieval period

 The Telangana area experienced its golden age during the reign of the Kakatiya dynasty, which ruled most parts of the present-day Andhra Pradesh and Telangana from 1083 to 1323 CE.
-Rudrama Devi and Prataparudra II were prominent rulers from the this dynasty.
+Rudrama Devi and Prataparudra II were prominent rulers from this dynasty.
 The dynasty weakened with the attack of Malik Kafur in 1309 and was dissolved after the defeat of Prataparudra by the forces of Muhammad bin Tughluq in 1323.